DataDog/integrations-extras/keep/README.md

 ## Overview

-Keep is an open-source AIOps alert management tool.

-Keep acts as a single pane of glass and helps you turn 1000s into just 10s of meaningful alerts.
+Keep is an open-source AIOps alert management and automation platform, which offers a platform for consolidating, automating, and reducing noise across various parts of your observability stack.
+Keep integration with Datadog harnesses the strengths of both platforms, providing a unified and efficient approach to alert management and event correlation.

-We use monitors data, logs and events to correlate alerts and reduce noise.
+Keep uses Datadog monitors data, logs and events to correlate alerts and reduce noise.

+Key features of this integration include:

+- Centralized Alert Management: Consolidate all your Datadog alerts into Keep’s single pane of glass, offering streamlined control and visibility.
+- Reduced Alert Noise: Minimize alert fatigue by filtering and prioritizing Datadog alerts, ensuring your team addresses the most critical alerts promptly.
+- Comprehensive Analysis: Leverage Keep’s analytical tools to derive insights from Datadog alerts, aiding in proactive decision-making and trend analysis.

+This integration is ideal for teams seeking to enhance their alert capabilities, improve operational efficiency, and make data-driven decisions with **reduced noise and distraction**.

+For more information about (Keep)[6], see (Keep's documentation)[8].

 ## Setup